-The Stradivari Quartet is undoubtedly one of the most interesting ensembles currently before the public.
-All four members are additionally engaged in other artistic activities.
-The Quartet gives around forty concerts a year in Switzerland and throughout the world and has appeared at London’s Wigmore Hall, the Berlin Philharmonie, the Vienna Konzerthaus, the Elbphilharmonie in Hamburg, New York’s Metropolitan Museum of Art, Tokyo’s Kioi Hall, Shanghai’s Oriental Hall, Beijing’s National Center for Performing Arts and the Seoul Arts Center.
-The Stradivari Quartet has also been invited to appear at major festivals, including the Lucerne Festival, the Bad Kissingen Summer Festival, the Rheingau Music Festival, the Rubinstein Piano Festival in Łódź, the Schleswig-Holstein Music Festival and the Stradivari Festival in Cremona.
+Without question, the Stradivari Quartet is one of the most interesting ensembles of our time.
+It gives around 50 concerts a year in Switzerland and all over the world and has performed at venues such as the Wigmore Hall in London, the Philharmonie in Berlin, the Konzerthaus in Vienna, the Elbphilharmonie in Hamburg, as well as the Metropolitan Museum in New York, the Kioi Hall in Tokyo, the Shanghai Oriental Hall, the National Center for Performing Arts in Beijing and the Seoul Arts Center.
+Invitations to the most prominent festivals such as the Lucerne Festival, the Kissinger Sommer, the Rheingau Music Festival, the Rubinstein Piano Festival in Lodz, the Schleswig-Holstein Music Festival and the StradivariFEST in Cremona are further highlights.